 Darna's bench idea spread like wildfire down the block, creating a chain reaction of reciprocal gestures.
 Together, these places played off of one another, amplifying the social and commercial effects in an exciting way.

-This process can be further enhanced by activating what Placemaker David Engwicht calls "eddy spaces" – those underutilized spaces on sidewalks between cafes and other elements on the curb side of the sidewalk.
+This process can be further enhanced by activating what Placemaker David Engwicht calls "eddy spaces" – those underutilized spaces on sidewalks between cafes and other elements on the curbside of the sidewalk.
 Eddy spaces can often be found between sheds, benches, and street trees.
 These little spots are often overlooked but hold great potential.
-They can be turned into play areas, small sculptures for kids, drinking fountains, game tables, a small kiosk for a start up businesses, etc. The combination of reciprocal gestures, "inside out" design, and activating eddy spaces leads to the further development of a "hub."
+They can be turned into play areas, small sculptures for kids, drinking fountains, game tables, a kiosk for a startup business, etc. The combination of reciprocal gestures, "inside out" design, and activating eddy spaces leads to the further development of a "social hub."

 In the process of reciprocal gestures, gradually other features start being added – string lights, murals, umbrellas, etc. – extending the vibrancy and transforming the full extent of the sidewalk.
 Compare the "Darna block" before to after Darna added the benches and the dining sheds were erected.
 This block quickly became the center of social life on Court Street in Cobble Hill.